PokemonAutomation/Microcontroller/README.md

 - [Computer-Control Programs](https://github.com/PokemonAutomation/ComputerControl)
 - [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair)

+If you are new to automation you should start [here](https://github.com/PokemonAutomation/About/blob/master/README.md#get-me-started).
+Make sure you have a working microcontroller setup before using the Computer Control programs.

 <!-- All Arduino-based automation starts here regardless of whether you intend to run [Computer-Control](https://github.com/PokemonAutomation/ComputerControl) or [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair).

 If are new to automation and you came here intending to run [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair) or the other advanced programs, you must still begin here.